 On the downsides, ExpressVPN has a shortage.
 While it allows for up to five simultaneous connections per one user account, there are tools which offer a far much better number of such connections.
 Besides, you will pay a premium to use ExpressVPN, and you won’t find anything like a free trial.
 But if you’re looking for speed, coupled with high-profile security and privacy features, the tool is a great fit.
 If the tool does not live to your expectations, you can simply activate the 30-day money-back guarantee option.

 Getting around geo-restrictions has been made easy thanks to NordVPN’s SmartPlay, a smart DNS-like feature, which makes it easy to unblock sites such as Netflix and stream content as though there was no buffer.
 The user experience is perhaps where you may have a quibble with NordVPN.
 But it is just about minor things, such as lack of alphabetical arrangement of destination cities.
-Speaking of subscription plans, NordVPN offers three options to choose from, including a one-month plan, a 12-month plan, and a 36-month plan.
-As of 2019, the plans are billed as follows:
+Speaking of subscription plans, NordVPN offers three options to choose from, including a one-month plan, a 12-month plan, and a 24-month plan.

 IPVanish is a strong performer in almost every area.
 Its stats are nothing short of impressive: unlimited peer-to-peer file sharing, over 1,300 severs in over 70 countries, over 40,000 shared IPs, 24/7 customer support, and 10 simultaneous connections.
 On platform compatibility, the tool offers powerful mobile apps for iOS, Android, Mac, and Windows.
 Users of Fire TV are also covered in this respect.
 The apps come staffed with extraordinary features, and the navigation is extra easy.